 This company employs every trick in the book, making misleading and false environmental claims, adding meaningless “green” symbols then guilting you into paying a higher price “for our children’s future.”

 Biodegradable bags are a sham.
 They are no better than other plastic bags, except in profitability for the companies selling them.
 Don’t fall for it.
-If you have to use a trash bag, choose a compostable bag (this term is regulated and must adhere to certain guidelines).
+If you have to use a trash bag, reuse a bag you couldn’t avoid acquiring (bread bag, frozen veggie bag, etc.).
 Or better yet, go bagless! 🙂